The Next Threat to Education: Congress’ Budget Reconciliation

 What’s at Stake for P-12 Students?

-Congress has also proposed cuts to SNAP and Medicaid, threatening food security and healthcare access for millions of students and jeopardizing their physical, mental, and academic well-being.
+Congress has simultaneously advanced cuts to SNAP and Medicaid, threatening food security and healthcare access for millions of students and jeopardizing their physical, mental, and academic well-being.
+This is the Great American Heist: providing tax breaks to the wealthy and diverting public funds into private institutions, while cutting critical services that support all communities.

 What’s at Stake: Billions in Public Funds

-Congress has introduced the Educational Choice for Children Act (ECCA), which sets up a 100% federal tax credit to individuals and corporations who donate to private scholarship-granting organizations.
-The proposal would divert billions in taxpayer money to private schools and families who homeschool.
-The Senate version of the bill proposes providing $100 billion or more in tax credits.
+Congress has included the Educational Choice for Children Act (ECCA) in the bill.
+This would provide a 100% federal tax credit to individuals who donate to private scholarship-granting organizations.
+The proposal would divert $20 billion in taxpayer money to private schools and families who homeschool.
+This bill would create a national school voucher program, expanding school vouchers to states whose voters have already rejected them.

 How will this impact students?

-Vouchers and other privatization programs, like ECCA, hurt student outcomes and undermine access to a high-quality education for the vast majority of students.
+Vouchers and other privatization programs hurt student outcomes and undermine access to a high-quality education for the vast majority of students.

 • Undermine public education, which serves 90% of U.S. students by diverting billions in federal revenue to private institutions.